zmaril/bumi/README.md

 So far Bumi has been used to load the Linux kernel into a Titan database.
 It seems to work, but I'm tweaking the code and making all this up as I go.
-I've included as part of this pipeline some analysis tools I've built in R. If your project doesn't have Linux style commit messages, then some of the graphs produced will be empty for you.
+I've included as part of this pipeline some analysis tools I've built with Faunus and R. If your project doesn't have Linux style commit messages, then some of the graphs produced will be quite boring.

 ### Getting started